History of Haven of Hope

-A small group of us who were dedicated to caring for the “least of his brothers and sisters” purchased the property adjacent to the 707 location with the goal of erecting a larger facility.
-At the time, we only had 240 benefactors.
-With relentless optimism from our group, and support from these benefactors, we decided to move forward in hopes we would raise the money for the new building in due time.
-Within two years, our benefactors grew to over 1,500, which provided us with the resources necessary to complete the project.
-Most of our benefactors recognized what we were doing with the construction of the building.
-Our goal was to continue to serve our guests, and in return restore dignity within them through compassion and love.
+A small group of individuals who were dedicated to caring for the “least of his brothers and sisters” purchased the property adjacent to the 707 location with the goal of erecting a larger facility.
+At the time, there were only 240 benefactors.
+With relentless optimism from the group, and support from these benefactors, the decision was made to move forward with the hope of raising the money for the new building in due time.
+Within two years, the number of benefactors grew to over 1,500, which provided the resources necessary to complete the project.
+The goal was to continue to serve the guests, and in return restore dignity within them through compassion and love.

-In October 2007, the new, 5,700 sq ft facility was opened.
+In October 2007, the new, 5,700 sq. ft. facility was opened.
 The cost, totaling $1,500,000, was completely paid for by the time of opening day.
-The number of guests we served rose from 50 to 60 per day, to 500 to 600.
-Guests continued to enjoy hot meals, breakfast and lunch, as well as private showers, reaching up to 80 per day.
-Additional services included internet access, mail and document safe-keeping, and the distribution of clothing, over the counter medication, and hygiene packs.
-Our homeless guests use our address for their personal mail.
-We worked with outside organizations such as Denver Health to provide lung and heart testing, with additional support from Denver Human Services to assist our guests with any questions regarding food stamps, housing issues, and Medicaid.
-On top of all of these services and supports, guests were also served by volunteers who would take meals to their tables instead of having guests wait in line; a tradition we continue to execute today.
+Guests continued to enjoy hot meals, breakfast, and lunch, as well as private showers.
+Additional services included internet access, mail and document safe-keeping, the distribution of clothing, over-the-counter medication, and hygiene packs.
+The shelter works with outside organizations such as Denver Health to provide lung and heart testing, with additional support from Denver Human Services to assist guests with any questions regarding food stamps, housing issues, and Medicaid.
+On top of all of these services and supports, guests were also served by volunteers who would take meals to their tables instead of having guests wait in line; a tradition that has continued to this day

-We have come a long way since the “Miracle of Lipan Street,” as our former President Jay Gould would name it.
-It is truly a blessing and would not have been possible without the contributions from our nearly 7,000 benefactors.
-Within the community, Haven of Hope is often referred to as “The Brown Palace for the Homeless,” and we will continue to be a place of safety and comfort for our guests for as long as we are able.
-We encourage people to stop by and see for themselves the services we provide because, as one volunteer wrote, “No one can understand what is happening here, unless you experience it first-hand.”
+Haven of Hope has come a long way since the “Miracle of Lipan Street,” as the former President Jay Gould would name it.
+It is truly a blessing and would not have been possible without the contributions from the nearly 7,000 benefactors.
+Within the community, Haven of Hope is often referred to as “The Brown Palace for the Homeless,” and will continue to be a place of safety and comfort for the community for as long as possible.
+Haven of Hope would like to encourage anyone interested to stop by and see for themselves the services provided because, as one volunteer wrote, “No one can understand what is happening here, unless you experience it first-hand.”